ehrpg/qstar/docs/crisis/index.md

 ### RoF

+> Using a weapon with a higher **RoF** allows you to make multiple Attacks
+> against the same or even different targets.

-Using a weapon with a higher **RoF** allows you to make multiple Attacks against the same or even different targets.
-You have to assign all Attacks to your targets first before you execute them.
-This can result in attacking an already incapacitated target.
+An **RoF** higher than 1 allows you to make optional, consecutive Attack rolls for the same or even different targets at the expense of 1 [AP][], and a cumulative `-2` penalty on **HIT**, per extra Attack, unless otherwise noted by the weapon.
+You have to assign all Attacks to your targets first before you roll for them.
+Using a higher **RoF** also uses up more bullets (**CAP**).

 <div class="left" markdown="1">